 \subsection{Relating the integral $v_0$ in different $\pT$ ranges}

-The experimental determination of $v_0=\sqrt{\lr{(\delta [\pT])^2}}/\lr{[\pT]}$ varies across experiments due to different detector acceptances and analysis strategies.
+Different experiments measure $v_0=\sqrt{\lr{(\delta [\pT])^2}}/\lr{[\pT]}$ over different $\pT$ ranges due to varying detector acceptances and analysis strategies.
 STAR and ALICE typically use $\pT>0.2$ GeV, CMS employs $\pT>0.3$ GeV, while ATLAS uses $\pT>0.5$ GeV.
-Though these measurements probe the same underlying radial flow fluctuations, their numerical values differ substantially due to the $\pT$-range dependence.
+Though these measurements probe the same underlying radial flow fluctuations, their numerical values differ substantially due to $\pT$-range dependence.
 Understanding this dependence is crucial for comparing results across experiments and collision energies.

-To quantify this effect, we employ the acceptance factor $C_A$ introduced in Ref.~\cite{Parida:2024ckk}, which relates measurements within a specific range $\pT\in A=[p_{\mathrm{T}}^{\mathrm{min}},p_{\mathrm{T}}^{\mathrm{max}}]$ to the full-acceptance value through Eq.~\eqref{eq:8}.
-This factor encodes how the interplay between spectral shape and $v_0(\pT)$ weights different momentum regions.
+We quantify this effect using the acceptance factor $C_A$ introduced in Ref.~\cite{Parida:2024ckk}, which relates measurements within a specific range $\pT\in A=[p_{\mathrm{T}}^{\mathrm{min}},p_{\mathrm{T}}^{\mathrm{max}}]$ to the full-acceptance value via Eq.~\eqref{eq:8}.
+This factor encodes how spectral shape and $v_0(\pT)$ weight different momentum regions.

-Figure~\ref{fig:5} presents our predictions for $C_A$ as a function of acceptance boundaries.
-Several key features emerge: 1) $C_A$ decreases in peripheral collisions for larger $p_{\mathrm{T}}^{\mathrm{max}}$, reflecting their flatter spectra.
-2) RHIC shows systematically larger $C_A$ than LHC due to steeper spectra at lower energies.
-3) The acceptance factor saturates for $p_{\mathrm{T}}^{\mathrm{max}} > 5$--6 GeV at LHC but earlier ($\sim$3--4 GeV) at RHIC.
+Figure~\ref{fig:5} presents predictions for $C_A$ as a function of acceptance boundaries, revealing three key features: (1) $C_A$ decreases in peripheral collisions for larger $p_{\mathrm{T}}^{\mathrm{max}}$, reflecting their flatter spectra; (2) RHIC shows systematically larger $C_A$ than LHC due to steeper spectra at lower energies; (3) The acceptance factor saturates at $p_{\mathrm{T}}^{\mathrm{max}} > 5$--6 GeV for LHC but earlier ($\sim$3--4 GeV) for RHIC.

 These trends arise because $C_A$ weights contributions from both the local yield $\lr{n(\pT)}$ and the local $v_0(\pT)$ value (Eq.~\eqref{eq:8}).
 In peripheral collisions, the flatter spectrum reduces the relative contribution from low-$\pT$ particles where $v_0(\pT)$ is negative, thereby decreasing $C_A$.